 Individuals should have a patient account that falls within the application period prior to applying for the Financial Assistance Program.
 SHS will make efforts to assist individuals in finding funding resources (i.e. Medicaid, Commercial Insurance, Colorado Indigent Care Program, etc.) prior to processing applications.
 Proof of denial for funding resources may be requested prior to FAP approval.

-Eligibility Requirements: Eligibility for FAP is determined based upon demographic and financial information.
-Medically indigent cases are considered on a case by case basis.
+Eligibility Requirements: Eligibility for FAP is determined based on demographic and financial information.
+Medically indigent cases are considered on a case-by-case basis.
 To be eligible patients and/or patient accounts must be:

 - Uninsured or underinsured